"She was wearing a two-piece bathing suit and I just kept saying, 'I can't get it to sit right on her body.' She was crooked."

 From age 8 until age 15, Gina wore the brace for 16 to 20 hours a day, seven days a week, and was restricted from athletic activities that her friends enjoyed daily.
 The goal of the brace was to hold her spine at 32 degrees, but by age 15, a growth spurt accelerated Gina's spinal curve to 45 degrees.

-Gina's pediatrician suggested she see John P. Dormans, MD, a world-renowned spine specialist and chief of the Division of Orthopedics at The Children's Hospital of Philadelphia (CHOP), and immediate past president of the Pediatric Orthopaedic Society of North America (POSNA).
+Gina's pediatrician suggested she see John P. Dormans, MD, a world-renowned spine specialist and then-chief of the Division of Orthopaedics at The Children's Hospital of Philadelphia (CHOP).

 CHOP is home to one of the most active centers for pediatric spinal care in the world, where expert pediatric spine surgeons, pioneers in surgical monitoring and the top pediatric anesthesiologists in the world form a team equipped to provide high-quality, safe and effective care from diagnosis through recovery.